Foundation Models in Medical Imaging: A Review and Outlook: Pathology

 \subsection{Concluding Remarks}

 Research on SSL and FM development in pathology has made great progress in recent years and has proven fruitful in several digital pathology applications.
 Early models like \textit{CTransPath} laid the groundwork for domain-specific adaptations, while later efforts such as \textit{Virchow} introduced scalability and multi-task capabilities at the slide level.
-The focus has shifted toward scaling both data and model size, as seen, for example, in the performance of \textit{UNI} and \textit{Phikon}, which adopt broader vision foundation model frameworks with specific adaptations for cancer and pathology tasks.
+The focus has shifted toward scaling both data and model size, as seen, for example, in the performance of \textit{UNI} and \textit{Phikon}, which adopt broader VFM frameworks with specific adaptations for cancer and pathology tasks.
 Vision foundation models have been at the forefront of these efforts, with notable success in improving performance across various pathology tasks.
 However, there have also been works using vision and language, such as using vision-language alignment to enhance whole-slide FMs and developing visual question answering FMs for pathology.

 Despite these advancements, challenges remain.
 Scaling datasets and model sizes has brought notable performance improvements.
 Still, results suggest a plateau in gains, emphasizing the need for better data curation, particularly to represent rare pathologies and diverse staining protocols.
 Additionally, foundational algorithms optimized for natural images may require further adaptation to fully exploit the unique characteristics of histopathology data, including high resolution and spatial redundancy.
+Tile-level FMs have so far proven more scalable and robust, as they can be trained efficiently on individual patches, require lower computational resources than slide-level models, and have demonstrated strong performance across diverse datasets and benchmark tasks.
+In contrast, slide-level FMs promise richer contextual understanding by modeling entire WSIs, but remain limited by their computational demands, smaller training cohorts, and fewer established benchmarks.
 Future work will require balancing scale with task specificity while addressing technical hurdles such as standardizing data across institutions.